 • Package all fonts and graphics along with the document, or

-• Export as high-res EPS or PDF
+• Export as high-res EPS or PDFILLUSTRATOR:

 • Convert all RGB colors and images to CMYK